openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 * clean battery terminals with alcohol wipe to ensure no manufacturing wax/grease remains.
 * for [Dana R/RS pumps](../Configuration/DanaRS-Insulin-Pump.md) the startup procedure draws a high current across the battery to purposefully break the passivation film (prevents loss of energy whilst in storage) but it doesn't always work to break it 100%.
 Either remove and reinsert battery 2-3 times until it does show 100% on screen, or use battery key to briefly short circuit battery before insertion by applying to both terminals for a split second.
-* see also more tips for [particular types of battery](../Usage/Accu-Chek-Combo-Tips-for-Basic-usage.md#battery-type-and-causes-of-short-battery-life)
+* see also more tips for [particular types of battery](Accu-Chek-Combo-Tips-for-Basic-usage-battery-type-and-causes-of-short-battery-life)

 ### Changing reservoirs and cannulas
 The change of cartridge cannot be done via AndroidAPS but must be carried out as before directly via the pump.
 * Long press on "Open Loop"/"Closed Loop" on the Home tab of AndroidAPS and select 'Suspend Loop for 1h'
 * Now nnect the pump and change the reservoir as per pump instructions.
 * Also priming and filling tube and cannula can be done directly on the pump.
-In this case use [PRIME/FILL button](../Usage/CPbefore26.md#pump) in the actions tab just to record the change.
+In this case use [PRIME/FILL button](CPbefore26-pump) in the actions tab just to record the change.
 * Once reconnected to the pump continue the loop by long pressing on 'Suspended (X m)'.

 The change of a cannula however does not use the "prime infusion set" function of the pump, but fills the infusion set and/or cannula using a bolus which does not appear in the bolus history.
 This means it does not interrupt a currently running temporary basal rate.
-On the Actions (Act) tab, use the [PRIME/FILL button](../Usage/CPbefore26.md#pump) to set the amount of insulin needed to fill the infusion set and start the priming.
+On the Actions (Act) tab, use the [PRIME/FILL button](CPbefore26-pump) to set the amount of insulin needed to fill the infusion set and start the priming.
 If the amount is not enough, repeat filling.
 You can set default amount buttons in the Preferences > Other > Fill/Prime standard insulin amounts.
 See the instruction booklet in your cannula box for how many units should be primed depending on needle length and tubing length.

 ## Wallpaper

-You can find the AndroidAPS wallpaper for your phone on the [phones page](../Getting-Started/Phones.md#phone-background).
+You can find the AndroidAPS wallpaper for your phone on the [phones page](Phones-phone-background).

 ## Daily usage

 ### Hygiene

 #### What to do when taking a shower or bath?
 You can remove the pump while taking a shower or bath.
 For this short period of time you may not need it, but you should tell AAPS that you've disconnected so that the IOB calculations are correct.
-See [description above](../Getting-Started/FAQ.md#disconnect-pump).
+See [description above](FAQ-disconnect-pump).

 ### Work
 Depending on your job, you may choose to use different treatment factors on workdays.
 As a looper you should consider a [profile switch](../Usage/Profiles.md) for your typical working day.
 For example, you may switch to a profile higher than 100% if you have a less demanding job (e.g. sitting at a desk), or less than 100% if you are active and on your feet all day.
-You could also consider a high or low temporary target or a [time shift of your profile](../Usage/Profiles.md#time-shift) when working much earlier or later than regular, of if you work different shifts.
+You could also consider a high or low temporary target or a [time shift of your profile](Profiles-time-shift) when working much earlier or later than regular, of if you work different shifts.
 You can also create a second profile (e.g. 'home' and 'workday') and do a daily profile switch to the profile you actually need.

 ## Leisure activities

-(sports)=
+(FAQ-sports)=
 ### Sports
 You have to rework your old sports habits from pre-loop times.
 If you simply consume one or more sports carbs as before, the closed loop system will recognize them and correct them accordingly.